souly84/Warehouse.Core/README.md

 The diagram below shows all the entities that supplier interface provides access to:

-- The main responsibility is to give access to collection of receptions that need to be validated by warehouse employee.
+- The main responsibility is to give an access to collection of receptions that need to be validated by warehouse employee during delivery validation process.
+- Usually warehouse employee uses barcode scanner to confirm  goods that are part of the reception.
+Once all the goods were confirmed a validation request is sent to the server for processing the reception.
+- During the reception confirmation process some unexpected good can be part of reception delivery.
+The application should be able to handle such case properly.
+[ReceptionWithUnknownGoods](https://github.com/souly84/Warehouse.Core/blob/docs-updates/src/Warehouse.Core/(Receptions)/(Goods)/ReceptionWithUnkownGoods.cs) should be used to handle such case.
+- During the reception confirmation process some extra good can be detected as a part of reception delivery.
+The application should be able to handle such case properly.
+[ReceptionWithExtraConfirmedGoods](https://github.com/souly84/Warehouse.Core/blob/docs-updates/src/Warehouse.Core/(Receptions)/(Goods)/ReceptionWithExtraConfirmedGoods.cs) should be used to handle such case.

 ![Supplier UML diagram](/docs/Supplier.uml.svg?raw=true "Classes dependencies diagram")